The rise of Austria as the all-round school ski trip destination

 On the slopes of Austria

-Every champion has their qualities and France will forever hold onto the wide choice of black runs, however Austria still puts up a fight in offering a wide selection of varied terrain.
-Across the newly linked resorts, Austria is still able to offer skiing on a higher level.
-Snow-sure resorts, including Ischgl and Sölden, provide school groups with great options late into the ski season.
-Head to the famous Kitzsteinhorn Glacier from Zell am See and students will be treated to an array of snow-white slopes and snowparks offering both variety to the casual skiers and adrenaline seekers.
+Though France is often celebrated for its' extensive black runs, Austria continues to impress with a broad range of slopes so suit all skill levels.
+Across the linked resorts, Austria is still able to offer skiing on a higher level.
+Snow-sure resorts, such as Obertauern , provide school groups with great options late into the ski season.
+Head to the famous Kitzsteinhorn Glacier from Zell am See.
+Students will be treated to an array of snow-white slopes and snowparks offering both variety to the casual skiers and adrenaline seekers.

-Incorporating old with the new doesn’t appear to be a dated recipe.
-Forming part of a cycle, resorts look to the best for inspiration but work on the key attributes they are able to offer.
-For Austria, this boom in groups choosing the Austrian Alps for their next school ski trip links back to a solid history of good ski resorts, great snow, and high levels of hospitality.
-The added bonus of getting more for your money in the shape of linked resorts and efficient high-spec lift systems puts the cherry on the top in making Austria unbelievable value for money in the school ski market.
+Incorporating traditional elements with the contemporary technology doesn't appear to be a dated recipe.
+For Austria, this boom in groups choosing the Austrian Alpes for their next school ski trip links back to a solid history of good ski resorts, great snow, and high levels of hospitality.
+The added bonus of linked resorts and consideration for sustainable skiing, puts the cherry on the top in making Austria unbelievable value for money in the school ski market.

 About the Author